darklang/docs/docs/walk-throughs/react-app.md

 #### Getting started

-Dark allows you to build backends (API endpoints, workers, cron, and data storage) by writing only your business logic, using production traces.
+Darklang allows you to build backends (API endpoints, workers, cron, and data storage) by writing only your business logic, using production traces.

 You can access you canvas at darklang.com/a/USERNAME-CANVASNAME (we recommend USERNAME-signin for this project).

-First, on that canvas build a hello world API endpoint to get a feel for Dark:
+First, on that canvas build a hello world API endpoint to get a feel for Darklang:

 ![reactspa/image15.gif](/img/tutorials/reactspa/image15.gif)